Powering Payments Podcast

 The people that benefit from the competition, are consumers”

-Karen talks about how helping organisations with more than just banking and quality service is where the real value is at.
+Karen talks about how helping organisations with more than just financial management and quality service is where the real value is at.
 Providing them with good data so they can also keep track of performance and risk factors, and then surface insights with a model forward looking approach.
 She says “the future is bright”, doing away with paper based systems, and extended approval process.

 And of course Karen is quick to point out that at Eb, we are embracing new tech, where the needs of the customer is at the heart of everything we do.
 Not only will they understand their world better, but they will have access to a market place of products and solutions that are suitable to them, alongside a regulatory framework that is designed to protect them going forward.